resoluteworks/invirt/docs/docs/framework/configuration.md

 [here](/docs/api/invirt-core/environment#environmentdevelopmentmode).

 When set to `true`, the framework will look for templates in the `InvirtPebbleConfig.hotReloadDirectory` path, and any template edits will be immediately visible (for example via a browser refresh).
-This is typically useful in a development environment.
+This is typically useful on a local development environment.

 When set to `false`, the framework will look for templates in the `InvirtPebbleConfig.classpathLocation` path with additional caching capabilities using http4k's built-in components.
 This is typically used when deploying the application in production.